-In June 2021, the NSI Act was introduced.
-The NSI Act is likely to enter into force in the first half of 2022.
+On 17 May 2022, the Dutch legislator adopted the Dutch National Security Investment Act (NSI Act).
+The NSI Act will enter into force in the first quarter of 2023.
 However, the Minister will have the power to retroactively review certain transactions that took effect after 8 September 2020.